juan3juan/budgerPlanner/README.md

 #### `Auth0 configuration`

-I used Auth0 for authentication, in order to run the code in your local environment, you need to register Auth0 [Auth0](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D) and create Application with setting following params: <br />
+For this project, I used Auth0 for authentication.
+In order to run the code in your local environment, you need to register [Auth0](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D) and create Application with setting following params: <br />
+REACT_APP_AUTH0_CALLBACK_URL=http://localhost:3000/budgetPlanner <br />
-REACT_APP_AUTH0_CALLBACK_URL=http://localhost:3000 <br /> REACT_APP_AUTH0_RETURNTO_URL=REACT_APP_AUTH0_CALLBACK_URL=http://localhost:3000 <br />
+REACT_APP_AUTH0_RETURNTO_URL=http://localhost:3000/budgetPlanner <br />

 For details, please reference this tutorial: [https://auth0.com/docs/quickstart/spa/react](https://auth0.com/docs/quickstart/spa/react)<br />

-Once Auth0 is done, you can copy the domain and client id into the .env file and then you can run <bold>npm start</bold> to run the project locally.
+Once Auth0 is done, you can copy the domain and client id into the .env file and then you can run **npm start** to run the project locally.

 ### `npm run deploy`

-This will deploy the project into github page in your repository. open [http://gitUserName.github.io/yourrepository] to view it in the browser.
+This will deploy the project into github page in your repository. open http://gitUserName.github.io/yourrepository to view it in the browser.

 Notice: since github page doesn't run project under root, you need to change the following environment variable in the .env before deployment: